wrightni/OSSP/readme.md

 ## Usage

-For detailed usage instructions, see the instructional document here: <>
+For detailed usage and installation instructions, see the pdf document 'Algorithm_Instructions.pdf'

 ### batch\_process_mp.py